 Consolidation Loans (Consolidated): Federal loan that combines loans from multiple lenders.

 Cumulative Limits: The total amount you can borrow from a specific type of student loan.
-Most federal loans have cumulative limits, while most private loans and loans to parents don’t have any limits.
+Many federal loans have these limits.
+Also, many private loans and loans to parents don’t have any limits.

 Forbearance: A period of time which your monthly payments are reduced or suspended entirely due to financial hardships.
 During this time, the unpaid interest is added to the principle balance (capitalized).